ibm-cloud-docs/FileStorage/duplicate-volume.md

 2. Locate the duplicate volume and click its name to view the volume details.
 3. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Restore parent snapshot**.
 4. From the list of snapshots, select the parent snapshot that holds the data you want to restore to the duplicate volume.
-   Performing a restore results in the loss of any data that was created or modified since the selected snapshot was taken.
+   Restoring data from a snapshot results in the loss of any data that was created or modified since the selected snapshot was taken.
 During the refresh transaction, the duplicate volume is unavailable and must be remounted after the refresh is completed.
    {:  note}

 5. Check the box to confirm that you want to proceed with the refresh operation.